Axway/amplify-central/content/en/docs/connect_manage_environ/marketplace_provisioning.md

     * Private Key password (`AGENTFEATURES_IDP_AUTH_KEYPASSWORD`): Password for the private key.
     * Token Signing Algorithm (`AGENTFEATURES_IDP_AUTH_TOKENSIGNINGMETHOD`): Algorithm used for signing the token for `client_secret_jwt` or `private_key_jwt`.
 Defaults to `HS256` for `client_secret_jwt` and `RS256` for `private_key_jwt`.
     * Flag for re-using cached token (`AGENTFEATURES_IDP_AUTH_USECACHEDTOKEN`): Boolean flag to enable / disable the agent to cache the token until the expiry of the access token.
+    * Flag for using the user registration token (`AGENTFEATURES_IDP_AUTH_USEREGISTRATIONTOKEN`): Boolean flag to enable / disable the agent to save and use the Credential specific registration token when modifying the client in the IDP.
     * mTLS Config:
         * Skip host verification (`AGENTFEATURES_IDP_SSL_INSECURESKIPVERIFY`): Flag to control verification of the TLS server certificate chain and host name.
         * Root CA certificate (`AGENTFEATURES_IDP_SSL_ROOTCACERTPATH`): The path of the root CA certificate to be used for the mTLS connection.